Tuning FreeBSD for the highload

 mbufs, mbuf clusters, etc.

 Inside the kernel the buffers are stored in the form of chains of memory chunks linked using the mbuf structures.
 The mbuf size is 256 bytes and it can be used to store a small amount of data, for example, TCP/IP header.
 However, the mbufs point mostly to other data stored in the mbuf clusters or jumbo clusters, and in this kind they are used as the chain links only.
 The mbuf cluster size is 2K.
-The jumbo cluster size can be equal to a CPU page size (4K for i386 and amd64), 9K, or 16K.
+The jumbo cluster size can be equal to a CPU page size (4K for amd64), 9K, or 16K.
 The 9K and 16K jumbo clusters are used mainly in local networks with Ethernet frames larger than usual 1500 bytes, and they are beyond the scope of this article.
 The page size jumbo clusters are usually used for sending only, while the mbuf clusters are used for both sending and receiving.
 To see the current usage of the mbufs and clusters and their limits, you may run the command netstat -m”.
 Here is a sample from FreeBSD 7.2/amd64 with the default settings:

 1477/3773/5250 mbufs in use (current/cache/total)